 The serpentine OPA (SOPA), a novel OPA concept by researchers, addresses these basic issues and allows architectures that scale up to large apertures.
 The SOPA supports passive, 2D wavelength-controlled beam steering and is built on a serially interconnected array of low-loss grating waveguides.
 Scalable tiling of SOPAs into large apertures (e.g., for 3D sensing) with a high fill factor is also made possible by an essentially space-efficient design that folds the feed network into the aperture.

-The researchers experimentally demonstrate the SOPA using a 1450–1650 nm wavelength sweep to produce 16,500 addressable spots in a 27×610 array.
-They also demonstrate far-field interference of beams from two separate OPAs on a single silicon photonic chip, as an initial step towards long-range computational imaging lidar based on novel active aperture synthesis schemes.
+The SOPA is demonstrated empirically using a 1450–1650 nm wavelength sweep to generate 16,500 addressable spots in a 27–610 array.
+They also show far-field interference of beams from two different OPAs on a single silicon photonic chip.
+It is the first move toward developing long-range computational imaging lidar based on novel active aperture synthesis techniques.